-Global Fund Observer is the leading independent voice providing insight, analysis and opinion about the Global Fund.
-For authoritative and credible explanations about the policies, practices and procedures at the Secretariat, to insider information about Global Fund Board meetings, to real stories capturing the impact and role of the Global Fund at the country level, subscribe to our free twice-monthly newsletter.
+Subscribe to our free, twice-monthly newsletter for authoritative and credible explanations about the policies, practices and procedures at the Secretariat, insider information about Global Fund Board meetings, analysis on reports from the Office of the Inspector General, and real stories capturing the impact and role of the Global Fund at the country level,

-Latest GFO Live article
+Latest GFO Live articles

 GFO Current Issue

 The Global Fund held its 42nd Board Meeting on 14-15 November at the Global Health Campus in Geneva.
 This article gives an overview of the main decisions made by the Global Fund Board at this meeting, including those taken through electronic voting prior to the meeting, and summarizes discussions on two other topics that featured during the Board ‘pre-day’.

 At the Global Fund’s 42nd Board meeting, Executive Director Peter Sands delivered his second annual report to the Board, taking stock of the Global Fund’s progress against 2019 priorities, its priorities for 2020 and beyond, and adding his own observations.
 These included the need for maximum impact in the next grant cycle, co-financing, Country Coordinating Mechanism evolution, a step up in HIV prevention modes and efforts, and removing in-country legal and human-rights barriers to treatment access.

 At its 42nd Board meeting, the Global Fund Board discussed the Sustainability, Transition, and Co-financing policy, based on an update to the Boarding bringing together lessons learned, independent reviews, and reports from three independent institutions of the Global Fund.
 Implementation of this policy will be a priority in the 2020-2022 allocation period, the Board said, given the critical role the STC policy plays in the Global Fund 2017-2022 Strategy.